Southwest Pride

 The YMCA also hosted the Southwest Detroit Youth Assistance Program in the 1990s, which was designed to offer 10-16 year olds after-school counseling, tutoring, and recreation, as well as summer programming.

-Next to the gym was this weightlifting room:
+Next to the gym was a weightlifting room.

 Up on top was the running track, just like at the Hannan Memorial YMCA.